-If you’ve got the cash for a private plane then you are in luck, Bora Bora airport can accommodate several types of private jets.
-Although I believe a stop is still required in Papeete for customs before you can fly to Bora Bora.
+If you’ve got the cash for a private plane, then you are in luck.
+Bora Bora airport can accommodate several types of private jets.
+Although even if you’re flying from the United States, I believe a stop is still required in Papeete for customs before you can fly to Bora Bora.

-Air Tahiti is the only domestic airlines in French Polynesia.
+Air Tahiti is the only domestic airline in French Polynesia.
 They fly to Bora Bora and several other islands each day.
-Above you can see an Air Tahiti flight unloading bags.
-Passengers have to walk up the planes as there are no gates at Bora Bora airport.
+To get the best flight deals, it’s best to be flexible with your travel dates or book in advance.
+Above, you can see an Air Tahiti flight unloading bags.
+Passengers must walk up the planes as there are no gates at Bora Bora airport.

 This is the check-in counter at Bora Bora airport.
-There is no security, so lines tend to move pretty quick.
-The airport is currently under renovation and plans are under way to improve the looks and feel.
+There is no security, so lines tend to move pretty quickly.
+The airport is currently under renovation, and plans are underway to improve the looks and feel.

-Not staying at a luxury resort?
-Not a problem, there is an even larger shuttle boat that takes travelers on a 20-minute ride to the Village of Vaitape for free.
+Are you not staying at a luxury resort?
+No problem, there is an even larger shuttle boat that takes travelers on a 20-minute ride to the Village of Vaitape for free.
 This is convenient for those staying on the main island.